btthao/tictactoe/README.md

 ### Play with your friend, with a dumb bot or a smart one (with minimax algorithm)

-Run GUI.py to play the GUI version.
+Run GUI.py to play the GUI version. <br />
 Run main.py to play the command-line version.